PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Computer-vision/quickstarts-sdk/python-sdk.md

     print(landmark["confidence"])
 ```

-### <a name="get-text-description-of-an-image"></a>Metin açıklama Görüntü Al
+### <a name="get-text-description-of-an-image"></a>Bir görüntünün metin açıklamasını al

-Dil tabanlı metin açıklamasını görüntüsüne alabilirsiniz [ `describe_image` ][ref_computervisionclient_describe_image].
-Bazı açıklamalar ile istek `max_description` görüntüyle ilişkilendirilen anahtar sözcükler için metin analizi yapıyorsanız özelliği.
-Aşağıdaki görüntüde metin açıklamasını örnekler `a train crossing a bridge over a body of water`, `a large bridge over a body of water`, ve `a train crossing a bridge over a large body of water`.
+İle [`describe_image`][ref_computervisionclient_describe_image]bir görüntü için dil tabanlı metin açıklaması edinebilirsiniz.
+Görüntüyle ilişkili anahtar sözcükler için `max_description` metin analizi yapıyorsanız, özelliği ile birkaç açıklama isteyin.
+Aşağıdaki görüntü için metin açıklaması örnekleri, `a train crossing a bridge over a body of water` `a large bridge over a body of water`, ve `a train crossing a bridge over a large body of water`içerir.

 ```Python
 domain = "landmarks"